Email FacebookTwitterMenu burgerClose thin

 How to Prospect as a Financial Advisor

 Prospecting works most effectively when you’re concentrating your efforts on your ideal or target clients.
-If you’re taking the spaghetti approach and throwing things out to see what sticks, you might end up wasting valuable time that you could be using to connect with prospects who fit your ideal client profile.
+If you’re taking the spaghetti approach and throwing things out to see what sticks, you might waste valuable time that could be spent to connect with prospects who fit your ideal client profile.

 If you haven’t fleshed out this profile yet, it’s a good idea to give it some thought.
 For example, do you want to work with clients who are in a specific net worth range?
 Or are you interested in offering advice to an underserved demographic?